davidkhala/databricks-common/genie/README.md

 - **verified answers to questions**: Example SQL Queries with parameters and SQL Functions that you add to a space's context (**Configure** > **Context** > **SQL Queries**) are treated as trusted assets.
 - When a user submits a question that invokes a trusted asset, it's indicated in the response as a badge <img width="70" height="29" alt="image" src="https://github.com/user-attachments/assets/fa2dd2e7-08eb-4518-8409-824691f2eed8" />

+## Benchmark

+set test questions that you can run to assess Genie's overall response accuracy

+- Each question is processed as a new query
+  - They do not carry the same context as a threaded Genie conversation